NordicSemiconductor/pc-nrfconnect-npm/doc/docs/working_with_temperature_profiles.md

     ![Bundled profiles section](./screenshots/npm_profiles_tab_bundled.png "Bundled profiles section")

-1. For the battery model you want to use, click the **Save Model** button next to it to save the model to your computer in [INC or JSON](profiling_battery.md#profiling-output-files) format.
+1. For the battery model you want to use, click the **Save Model** button next to it to save the model to your computer in [INC](profiling_battery.md#profiling-output-files) format.
-1. Configure your application to use the [nRF Fuel Gauge library](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_nrf_fuel_gauge.html) from the nRF Connect SDK.<br/>
+1. Configure your application to use the [nRF Fuel Gauge library](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_nrf_fuel_gauge.html) from the nRF Connect SDK.

-   You can also check out the [fuel gauge sample](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/pmic.html) for your PMIC device for an implementation example.
+You can also check out the [nPM1300 and nPM1304 fuel gauge sample](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/pmic.html) for an implementation example.
+If you decide to use the sample, replace the default battery model used in the fuel gauge sample with the downloaded model.
+See the sample documentation for more information.

+Once your application is ready, you can run it on your PMIC device and proceed to [evaluate the battery model](evaluating_battery.md).